Crimea, 11 Years later: Ukrainian human rights defenders demand accountability at Helsinki+50 Conference | ZMINA Human Rights Center

 The participants surmised through the emphasis that in the 21st century, aggression cannot remain unanswered.
 If the OSCE tools are not able to respond effectively, they must be updated.
 The principles declared in 1975 must continue to work today to protect dignity, rights and sovereignty.

-In addition to the side event, representatives of Ukrainian organisations held a number of bilateral meetings on the margins of the conference with diplomats and officials from Ireland, the United Kingdom, Switzerland, the United States, the Czech Republic, Norway, and the OSCE Representative on Freedom of the Media, Jan Bratu.
+In addition, representatives of Ukrainian organizations organized a side event titled “The Future of the Helsinki Final Act: Restoring Justice and Holding Russia Accountable” and held a series of bilateral meetings with diplomats and officials from Ireland, the United Kingdom, Switzerland, the United States, the Czech Republic, Norway, as well as with the OSCE Representative on Freedom of the Media, Ambassador Jan Braathu.

 For information